Ford’s Organizational Structure Characteristics

 Advantages & Disadvantages of Ford’s Structure

 The corporate hierarchy in Ford’s organizational structure has the advantage of ensuring global direction and control.
-Also, the global functional groups maintain such hierarchy through functional support, such as HR management to maintain the automaker’s workforce.
+Also, the global functional groups maintain such a structural hierarchy through functional support, such as HR management to maintain the automaker’s workforce.
 On the other hand, the large regional geographic divisions have the advantage of easily implementing integrated policies and strategies throughout Ford’s business structure.
+This structural advantage helps with corporate adjustments to address the competitive challenges and issues illustrated in the Five Forces analysis of Ford.
 However, these large regional geographic divisions also simplify the company’s approach to its markets.
 In this simplification, the company’s organizational structure has the disadvantage or risk of disregarding the significant unique conditions or business needs in domestic automotive markets.
+This structural disadvantage may reduce effectiveness in managing the effects of external factors, such as the social and economic trends enumerated in the PESTLE/PESTEL analysis of Ford.

 References